-When I was seventeen years old, God placed a unique desire in my heart.
-The dream of starting a ranch that paired kids and horses together, using aspects of psychology as a tool to help them.
-I went to college to major in psychology.
-But I struggled with the seemingly impossible task of starting a ranch from the ground up.
+When I was seventeen years old, God placed a unique desire in my heart: the dream of starting a ranch that paired kids and horses together, using aspects of psychology as a tool to help them.
+I went to college to major in psychology, but I struggled with the seemingly impossible task of starting a ranch from the ground up.
 On my nineteenth birthday, the book Hope Rising was given to me.
-It came just when I was beginning to give up on my dream.
+It came at a time when I was beginning to give up on my dream.

 God's timing is perfect—He has shown me that time and again.